 In international contexts, the flag represents Timor-Leste at diplomatic events, United Nations gatherings, and global sports competitions.
 It embodies the young nation's aspirations for peace, development, and recognition on the world stage.

-Interesting Facts About the Timor-Leste Flag
+Interesting facts about the Timor-Leste flag

 - Timor-Leste is one of the youngest countries in the world, gaining full independence in 2002 after centuries of Portuguese colonization and decades of Indonesian occupation.